Introducing the new DV+ for Mini N18 Engines

 This feature also improves on the factory system by opening the valve progressively in response to boost pressure, so it only opens as much as required to get the job done (the factory valve simply opens and shuts, it cannot partially open if boost pressure is low), resulting in better throttle response.

-Patent and Design Patents Pending
+PCT Patents Pending